obsidianmd/obsidian-sample-plugin/README.md

 The [ribbon icon](#ribbon_icon) acts also as the visual indicator of the current state of the plugin - see the [ribbon icon](#ribbon_icon) section for details

-### Simple case 1: in root folder sort items by a rule, intermixing folders and files
+### Simple case 1: in root folder sort entries alphabetically treating folders and files equally

-The specified rule is to sort items alphabetically
+The specified rule is to sort items alphabetically in the root folder of the vault

+The line `target-folder: /` specifies to which folder apply the sorting rules which follow.

+The `/` indicates the root folder of the vault in File Explorer

+And `< a-z` sets the order to alphabetical ascending

 > IMPORTANT: indentation matters in all the examples